pfrazee/pauls-electron-rpc/README.md

 Features:

- - [x] Supports RPC calls from the renderer or webview to the background process
+ - Supports RPC calls from the renderer or webview to the background process
- - Supports methods which are:
+ - Supports methods which return:
-   - [x] sync
+   - Sync values
-   - [x] async
+   - Async CBs
-   - [x] readable streams
+   - Readable streams
- - [x] Permissions by examining the sender of the call
+ - Permissions by examining the sender of the call

 Possible future additions:

- - [ ] Event emitter API
+ - Event emitter API
  - Methods which return:
-   - [ ] writable streams
+   - Writable streams
-   - [ ] duplex streams
+   - Duplex streams
-   - [ ] objects, with their own exported APIs
+   - Objects, with their own exported APIs

 Todos: